-Any member who fights or quarrels thereby creating confusion and chaos during meetings or functions of the association shall be liable to a fine of #5000 only.
+Any member who fights or quarrels thereby creating confusion and chaos during meetings or functions of the association shall be liable to a fine of N20,000 only.

-Any member who talks during meetings and functions of the association without express permission of the presiding officer shall pay a fine of #500 only.
+Any member who talks during meetings and functions of the association without express permission of the chief whip shall pay a fine of #500 only.

+Any member who attend any AUP function or meeting without his brooch will be fined N1,000.

+Attendance to functions/events in which AUP has been invited to shall be by delegation of selected members by the Executive council to represent AUP.
+Failure by such members to attend the function shall attract a fine set by the Executive council.

 ARTICLE X: WELFARE OF MEMBERS

-Section 1: Members of this association are entitled to the following welfare packages which the members have identified and agreed for the purpose of their own benefit:
+Section 1: Members of this association are entitled to the following welfare packages that the members have identified and agreed for the purpose of their own benefit:

-In the event of death of a member’s parent, the burial right accruable to him is donation of a cow by the association.
-This donation shall be achieved through a compulsory contribution of #20,000 by all the members.
+In the event of death of a member’s parent, AUP shall give a cash sum of N200,000 to the bereaved member in place of a cow, and N50,000 cash for purchase of drinks.

-If this death occurs where there are two members of the same parent, the association is under obligation to donate two cows to the family.
+If this death occurs where there are two members of the same parent, AUP is under obligation to accord both members the same benefit as stipulated in (i) above.

-10
+In the event of death of a members spouse, AUP shall give a cash N500,000 and N50,000 for drinks to the bereaved member.

+In the event of a death of a child, AUP shall give a cash sum of N100,000 to the bereaved member.

+In the event of a member being incapacitated due to a failing health or is going through severe financial hardship; AUP shall rally support for the member; however sub-section (vi) of Article X shall apply.

-Such death benefit will only be extended to a member who is not financially indebted to the association.
-In the case where he is indebted, his donation shall be calculated with the purpose of effecting a deduction and the balance of his entitlement credited to him.
+All benefits will only be extended to a member who is not financially indebted to the association.
+In the case where the bereaved member is indebted, his donation shall be calculated with the purpose of effecting a deduction and the balance of his entitlement credited to him.

-Section 2: Other functions/occasions outside the incidence of death: i.Every member shall attend the occasion with his personal brand of drink.
+Section 2: Other functions/occasions outside the incidence of death: i.Every member shall pay a levy of N5,000 only for the purchase of drinks for AUP members entertainment at invited occasions/events.

-Every member shall pay a levy of #5000 only which shall be packaged and given to the celebrant.

-The association shall give the sum of #50000 only to the celebrant.
+AUP shall give the sum of N50,000 only to the celebrant.

+Section 3:

-The association at any point in time shall take a Group Life Insurance policy for all its members.
+i.The association at any point in time shall take a Group Life Insurance policy for all its members.

+ii.
 The association shall enter into a profitable economic venture or investment in short or long term duration, for the purpose of benefiting its members.

+ARTICLE XI:

+Retirement Benefit: Fellow of AUP

+i.
+Members who have served for at least 15 years and have attained the 65years shall be inducted as Fellows of AUP (F-AUP).

+ii.
+Qualified members shall not pay regular monthly dues

+Qualified member shall be required to pay levies as applicable

+Qualified members may attend regular meeting on voluntary basis

-ARTICLE XI: AMENDMENTS
+ARTICLE XII: AMENDMENTS

-Section1.
-This constitution shall be amended by a vote of 2/3rd majority of the membership at any regular special meeting.
+Section 1: This articles or sections of the constitution be amended by a vote of 2/3rd. majority of the membership at any regular special meeting.

+Section 2: This constitution shall be reviewed by the appointment of a duly appointed committee after 5 years from the date of the last review.